 to show your company can handle its own debt and payment responsibilities, and

 to achieve more credit!

-While the majority of banks may require a personal guarantee on a loan or line of credit, there are many financial institutions who will extend business credit based upon the creditworthiness of the business name, but only if you have a sound and established D&B® report.
-When you look for a company to assist with building that report, you want to look past the catch-phrases and get to the strength of the promises.
+While the majority of banks may require a personal guarantee on a loan or line of credit, there are many financial institutions who will extend business credit based upon the creditworthiness of the business name, but only if you have a sound and established D&B report.
+When you look for a company to assist with building that report, you have to look past the catch-phrases and get to the strength of the promises.